-SAML Single Sign On is supported in BC7.1.4, BC7.2.1 and BC7.3.0.
+SAML Single Sign On is supported in BC7.3.0 and above.
 However it cannot be enabled by default.
 Some configuration is required to connect the BC Server to the appropriate SAML authentication system.
 The connection is normally made to a Microsoft Azure application which manages the email addresses of the users belonging to the company.
 This configuration would normally be organised by the System Administrators through the BC Account Manager, and is usually chargeable work.

 This page lists the technical information that we would need about the SAML application in order to be able to configure it on your BC Server.